hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_workflow_tree.rst

             22.341616 ], dtype=float32)
      )}

-To run the workflow for multiple data frames, please use the :py:class:`ExecuteWorkflowApp <pydidas.apps.ExecuteWorkflowApp>`.
-A tutorial for this application can be found :ref:`execute_workflow_app`.
+To run the workflow for multiple data frames, it is recommended to use the :py:class:`ExecuteWorkflowApp <pydidas.apps.ExecuteWorkflowApp>`.
+Please refer to the :ref:`execute_workflow_app`.